Table of contents

 It is crucial for the company to be able to curb their innate need to enter into a rational argument.
 The customer is under stress and any argument will make them feel that they are not taken seriously.

 What’s better: ask questions.
 Like we discussed in the previous point, tell them that you understand why they are angry and move straight to asking questions about the problem they’re facing.

 Practice active listening.
 Focus on understanding what the customer is saying and don’t cast any judgment at this stage.
 All you have to do is understand the details of the problem.

 It is a good way to handle the customer before you can actually move to rational resolution.

 Being listened to will make the customer feel that you take them seriously.
 The act of talking and explaining the problem brings their minds to a rational state.
 They will be calmer than they were when they initially called.

 This is also a good time to thank them for pointing you to the issue.
 A bit of ego-boosting will open doors to a rational conversation.

-More often than not, the customer would be angry for something that was never under your control.
+More often than not, the customer would be angry about something that was never under your control.
 The human tendency is to shrug shoulders off the blame.